Ecosystems and Biodiversity

 Located at the northeastern corner of Africa and the western extension of Asia, Egypt contains two biogeographical corridors that link the tropics in the south with the palearctics in the north. more

-UNDP has developed a new Biodiversity & Ecosystems Global Framework 2012-2020, positioning the organization to respond to future challenges, including implementing the global Aichi Biodiversity Targets set out in the CBD Strategic Plan.
+UNDP has developed a Biodiversity & Ecosystems Global Framework 2012-2020, positioning the organization to respond to future challenges, including implementing the global Aichi Biodiversity Targets set out in the CBD Strategic Plan.

 This guidebook provides a step-by-step introduction to Targeted Scenario Analysis (TSA), an innovative analytical approach, developed by UNDP, that captures and presents the value of ecosystem services within decision making, to help make the business case for sustainable policy and investment choices.